U.S. energy secretary asks oil industry to study carbon capture technology

-WASHINGTON (Reuters) - U.S. Energy Secretary Rick Perry asked an oil industry advisory council on Monday to help find ways for oil drillers to exploit technology that captures carbon emissions from coal-fired power plants, by injecting the carbon dioxide into the ground to help drill for oil.
+WASHINGTON, Sept 25 (Reuters) - U.S. Energy Secretary Rick Perry on Monday asked an oil industry advisory council to help find ways for oil drillers to exploit technology that captures carbon emissions from coal-fired power plants, by injecting the carbon dioxide into the ground to help drill for oil.

-Perry, whose department has cut funding for research into ways to make carbon capture and utilization technology commercially viable, said he wanted to hear from industry how to widely deploy the “exciting” technology.
+Perry, whose department has cut funding for research into ways to make carbon capture and utilization technology commercially viable, said he wants to hear from industry how to widely deploy the “exciting” technology.

 Perry asked the council to undertake the study as part of a broader review of the country’s oil and gas transportation infrastructure for the first time in over 15 years, which he said was in need of major investment.

-CO2 pipelines would be used to move captured carbon from a coal plant to oil fields where the emissions could be pumped into the ground to extract oil.
+CO2 pipelines would be used to move captured carbon from a coal plant to oil fields where the emissions can be pumped into the ground to extract oil.

 The former Texas governor said carbon capture and utilization had “exciting potential” and asked the industry group to offer policy and R&D recommendations.